seven5/seven5/pontificate.md

 are often needed when working with web frameworks.
 Such tools, correctly applied, can be the killing stroke whereas huge, but relatively blunt, tools like Javascript often provide less death.
 More death is better.

+## Why Mongrel2

+### Production Reasons

+* [Mongrel2](http://www.mongrel2.org) is derived from mongrel.
+Both of them have extremely well tested and secure http handling code.
+Both are known to perform well under high load and to pass [valgrind](http://www.valgrind.org), so they do not leak memory.
+It's solid.

+* Mongrel2 is friendly for deployment/operations and can be easily configured to work in a cluster.
+Mongrel2 can also handle having clusters, not necessarily in the same configuration, that handle the requests for one or more applications deployed on the cluster.
+It's scalable.

+### Testing Reasons

+* Test the "front door" not some other path.
+In other words, the best tests use the code path that is as close---or better yet identical too--the code path that is used by the end-user.
+Unit tests in **Seven5** code through the exact same dispatching (sometimes called "routing") as a request in a production deployment, even in a clustered deployment.

+* Mongrel is easy to configure and control programmatically.  **Seven5** exploits this ability to allow the server to be configured based on its own conventions of how to develop a web application.
+During development it should never be necessary to touch a configuration file.  **Seven5** also uses this ability to programmatically start or restart mongrel2 as needed to run the developer's web application.